Mikisew Provincial Park lies on the western shores of scenic Eagle Lake, and is the perfect park for holiday fun and camping each summer.

 Try your hand at disc golf

-Something new for 2019 is an 18-hole disc golf course.
+Something new is an 18-hole disc golf course.

 Disc golf is a lot like regular golf, but it’s played with Frisbee-like discs, and the holes are a bit like basketball baskets.